TentativeConvert/Syndicator/README.md

 #### Build Unison on the server:
 This should work exactly as above.  *However, you need to make sure you have the same version of Unison on both client on server, and they should be compiled with the same version of OCaml.*  Unison 2.48 compiled with OCaml < 4.02 conflicts with Unison 2.48 compiled with OCaml 4.02!
 If you're lucky and the server uses the same architecture as your client you can of course simply copy the binaries.

-If there are several versions of Unison on the server, you need to start Unison with the flag `--add-version-no flag`.
+If there are several versions of Unison on the server, you need to start Unison with the flag `--add-version-no`.
 More precisely, starting `unison-2.48.3` on the client with `--add-version-no` will call `unison-2.48` (without subversion number) on the server, so in addition to setting this flag you will need to create a soft link `unison-2.48` on the server pointing to `unison-2.48.3`.

 ### Create a Unison profile:
 For Unison to actually do anything, you will need to create a profile `myprofile.prf` in `~/.unison/` -- see the [manual](http://www.cis.upenn.edu/~bcpierce/unison/download/releases/stable/unison-manual.html).